Indian 10 Rupee Mahatma Gandhi postage stamp: Service issue

 A set of stamps over-printed as "Service" was issued to the Government of India for official purposes.
-Only 100 Mahatma Gandhi 10 Rs. stamps were overprinted with "Service" and issued for the use of C. Rajagopalachari, the Governor General of India, making it the world's least printed stamp.
+Only 100 Mahatma Gandhi 10 Rs. stamps were overprinted with "Service" and issued for the use of C. Rajagopalachari, the Governor General of India.
 Of the hundred stamps that were overprinted with "Service", a few were given to dignitaries, while most, including an intact sheet of 50, remain at the National Archives, Postal Museums, etc. The 2006 book by Dr. Reuben Ramkissoon and Dr. Rajagopalan reports that fewer than eight copies of the Gandhi 10 Rs Service stamps reside in private hands.
 The 1948 "Service" set which was auctioned for 38,000 Euros in the David Feldman auction sale on 5 October 2007.
 In 2011 David Feldman sold an example for €144,000 and suggests that only 18 are known.
 In April 2017, Stanley Gbbons reported that a block of four overprinted 10 Rs Service stamps was sold to a private collector in Australia for £500,000 at an auction in the UK.
 Forgeries of the overprint are known.